-The Department of Justice and Equality has an important and demanding role to play internationally.
+The Department of Justice has an important and demanding role to play internationally.

 Our strategies in the area of crime, police co-operation, law reform in both civil and criminal matters, asylum and immigration, as well as equality and anti-discrimination, are influenced by initiatives and programmes arising at EU and international level.

 Indeed, practically every division of the Department has some involvement in EU and other international matters that fall within our broad policy area.